This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• While clams are sitting in water, prepare a large, heavy bottomed dutch oven or pot with cover by melting butter and olive oil over medium heat.
-Add shallots and saute for about 1 minute.
-Then add garlic and saute a minute longer.
+• In a large Dutch oven or heavy pot with a lid, melt butter and olive oil over medium heat.
+Add shallots and saute for about 1 minute, stirring often.
+Then add garlic and cook another 30 seconds, till fragrant.

-• Add broth and bring to a simmer.
+• Add broth and bring to a boil over high heat, then lower the heat to a simmer.
 Then carefully add in clams.
-Cover the pot with a lid and simmer for 7-10 minutes.
-Clams will open when they’re done.
+Cover the pot with a lid and simmer over low heat for 7-10 minutes.
+Clams will open when they're done.
 If one does not open, give it a little longer to simmer.
-Throw out if it continues to not open.
+Throw out if it does not open.

 • Remove clams from the pot with a slotted spoon and place into a big bowl.
-Meanwhile turn the heat up a little bit to get a strong simmer going.
-Simmer the broth an extra 4 minutes or so, until it’s reduced enough to your liking.
+Turn the heat up to medium high to get a strong simmer going.
+If using heavy cream, stir it in here.
+Simmer the broth an extra 4 minutes or so, until it's reduced enough to your liking.
 Pour the reduced broth over the clams.

 Notes

-• This recipe really serves 2-3 people for a full meal and 4 people as an appetizer.
+• Servings – This recipe as written serves 2-3 people for a full meal and 4 people as an appetizer.
+Plan about 1 pound per person for a meal, or 1/2 pound for an appetizer.

 Nutrition